Israel and Hamas agree on truce to free hostages in swap, raising hopes of halting war in Gaza

 A DIPLOMATIC BREAKTHROUGH

-The announcement capped weeks of indirect Qatari-led negotiations between Israel and Hamas, an Islamic militant group that seized Gaza from the internationally recognized Palestinian Authority in 2007 and has governed it since.
-The United States and Egypt were also involved in stop-and-go talks to free some of the roughly 240 hostages captured by Hamas and other militants during their Oct.
+The announcement capped weeks of indirect, stop-and-go negotiations to free some of the roughly 240 hostages taken by Hamas and other militants during their Oct.
 7 raid.
+Hamas, which seized power in Gaza from rival Palestinian forces in 2007, is considered a terrorist group by Israel and the West.

-U.S. President Joe Biden welcomed the deal, saying Netanyahu has committed to supporting an “extended pause” to make sure that the hostages are released and humanitarian aid can be sent to Gaza.
+U.S. President Joe Biden welcomed the deal, saying Netanyahu committed to supporting an “extended pause.”
+Several nations, including Britain, France, China and Russia, also welcomed the agreement.

 Qatar’s prime minister and top diplomat, Sheikh Mohammed bin Abdulrahman Al Thani, said he hoped the deal would eventually lead to a permanent cease-fire and “serious talks” on resolving the Israeli-Palestinian conflict.

-Israel said that the truce would be extended an extra day for every additional 10 hostages released by Hamas.
+Israel said that the truce would be extended an extra day for every additional 10 hostages freed by Hamas.
 The International Committee of the Red Cross said it can assist with any release.

-Israel's Justice Ministry published a list of 300 prisoners eligible for release as part of the deal, mainly teenagers detained over the past year for rock-throwing and other minor offenses.
+Israel's Justice Ministry published a list of 300 prisoners eligible to be let out as part of the deal, mainly teenagers detained over the past year for rock-throwing and other minor offenses.
 Under Israeli law, the public has 24 hours to object to any release.

 The Israeli military says it has detained more than 1,850 Palestinians in the West Bank since the war began, mostly suspected Hamas members.
-More than 200 Palestinians have been killed there, frequently during gunbattles triggered by army raids.
+More than 200 Palestinians have been killed there, mainly during battles triggered by army raids, and attacks by Jewish settlers have surged, deepening Palestinian despair.

 WILL THE WAR RESUME?